Growing Up in the Jedi Temple

 So they fell silent, and concentrated on the water, or maybe just the other two did.
 All Anakin could think was he'd probably see this pool again, though maybe the things in it would be different by then.

-Eventually their legs got tired, and one by one the three of them sank to the ground, though they were careful to keep their feet out of the pool; they didn’t want to hurt anything in there.
+Eventually their legs got tired, and one by one the three of them sank to the ground, though they were careful to keep their feet out of the pool, not wanting to hurt anything in there.
 From his new angle Anakin could see the man who was about to become his Master, all the way by the stairs, talking with a trio of Initiates.
-“Better watch out, Ani,” said Ellé.
-“Maybe he’ll take one of them instead.”
+"Better watch out, Ani," said Ellé.
+"Maybe he'll take one of them instead."

 "You are not hoping for that!"
 Anakin snapped at her.
 Did she really want to keep him with her that much, that she didn't want him to get what he wanted?!